inakianduaga/docker-jenkins-nginx/README.md

 =============

 > Docker build for running a jenkins server behind nginx (w/ google oAuth as authentication)
+> docker-in-docker is available so Jenkins can launch dockerized builds

 ## Container setup

 ### Supervisor

 The docker container will run the supervisor daemon on startup (through `/scripts/start.sh`).
-Supervisor will start all processes as defined in `./conf/supervisor`, which includes `jenkins server` and `nginx`
+Supervisor will start all processes as defined in `./conf/supervisor`, which includes `jenkins`, `nginx` and `docker`

 ### Nginx variables